aeyobd/dwarfs/thesis/discussion.md

 - WDM: forms cores, doesn't help
 - SIDM: can cause faster disruption, doesn't fix orbital path or change tidal effects?
 - MOND: @sanchez-salcedo+hernandez2007: mond in dsph

+# Summary and outlook

+In this thesis, we have investigated tidal effects on the dwarf galaxies Sculptor and Ursa Minor.

+We first showed, using data from J+24, that each galaxy contains a substantial, extended population when compared to an exponential density profile.
+We show that this population is reasonably independent of the details of the data selection or methodology, implying that this "density excess" is likely a real feature of each galaxy.
+Sculptor and Ursa Minor are more extended in the outer regions than other nearby dwarf classical, given current observations.

+We then investigated if tides were a permissable explanation.
+By modelling each galaxy based on cosmological initial conditions, we showed that tides do not strongly affect either galaxy.
+However, the presence of an LMC in the MW possibly complicates our conclusions, but we find that the effect of the LMC means Scl could be on first infal and has experienced a significantlly weaker tidal history, and Ursa Minor may only have a more extended orbit.
+In all of our investigation, we show that tides are very unlikely to affect the currently-observed density profiles.
+A stream is possibly detectable, depending on the initial stellar extent of each galaxy and how much deeper future observations are able to reach.

+As a result, we conclude that the observed extended density of each galaxy is inconsistent with a tidal origin, and requires a different explanation.
+In this (final) chapter, we have summarized possible other explanations in the literature,  including the effects of mergrs, episodic star formation histories, stellar halos,

+While we have discussed a number of different avenues through which stellar halos form, these need not be exclusive.

+As an example, consider +frenk+carlos+++: when two gas-rich dwarf galaxies collide, the merger can introduce new star formation, possibly forming a new, distint population of stars.
+The formation of stars may drive a burst which heats up old stars.
+The merger may scatter old stars into a stellar halo.
+And the merger may distribute the two populations of the old galaxies into separate components.
+As a result, many different processes can contribute to the formation of chemically and dynamically distinct populations.

+Is there hope for determining the nature of a stellar halo?
+Perhaps the most promising tool will be chemistry.
+In particular, if we reach a point where we can chemically distinguish the populations of different galaxies, then chemistry provides an opportunity to test the merger history of galaxies.

+We propose a categorization of the (\LCDM{}) scenarios above

+- Gas-poor mergers or accretion: more than one *chemodynamically independent* population (e.g. GSE in the MW halo)
+- Gas-rich merger: more than one *chemodynamically independent* population plus an additional, younger population with possibly shared heritage.
+- Continuous dynamical heating (e.g. subsubhalos) : chemically contiguous population with an old to young population gradient.
+- Strong stellar feedback: Associated bursty star formation history in chemical abundance space, but reasonably chemically-contiguous population.

+In addition, the first two scenarios could show significant variation among dwarfs (especially for (near) major-mergers), whereas the last two should be relatively similar among similar dwarfs.

+Measure halo ellipticity via TMT, @evslin2016